 - May contain prebiotics that helps feed the gut microbiome

-On the downside, almond milk is a little higher in omega-6 fatty acids (which can trigger inflammatory acne) and is more commonly attributed with digestive issues.
+On the downside, almond milk is a little higher in omega-6 fatty acids (which can trigger inflammatory acne, especially for people with oily skin) and is more commonly attributed with digestive issues.
 Sensitivities and intolerances to almonds are fairly common.

 If you have a hard time handling certain tree nuts, almond milk can make acne worse.